corrode/corrode.github.io/content/blog/ugly/index.md

 series = "Idiomatic Rust"
 +++

-Its clear that Rust has a readability problem -- or at least that's what people say on a regular basis.
+It's clear that Rust has a readability problem -- or at least that's what people claim on a regular basis.
-But after programming in Rust for 10 years, I think that your coding style has the biggest impact on how your Rust code will look and feel.
+After programming in Rust for 10 years, I think that your coding style has the biggest impact on how your Rust code will look and feel.

-Let's take at a simple example: parsing a `.env` file in Rust.
+Let's take a simple example: parsing a `.env` file in Rust.
 How hard can it be?

 ```sh
 DB_HOST=localhost